 LENGTH OF SHOW: 90 min

 At IRT:154 Christopher st. NYC #3B (third floor)

 Translated and Directed by H. Clark Kee

-Lighting Design, Elizabeth M. Stewart
+Lighting Design: Elizabeth M. Stewart

 *Appear courtesy of Actors Equity Association

 Accidental Repertory Theater (Associate Producers) ART evolves from the artistic roots of the Moscow Art Theater, the Group Theater, and The Actors Studio.
 The deeply personal work that defines realistic theater has existed in great artists from all periods of history, and many cultures.
 It exists in all styles and forms, because reality is the human experience and knowledge that the artist expresses in the work.
-ART is a not-for-profit tax exempt 501(c)3 theater company founded in 2005 as a practical expression of the Organic Creative Process, which he discovered.
+ART is a not-for-profit tax exempt 501(c)3 theater company founded in 2005 by John Strasberg as a practical expression of the Organic Creative Process, which he developed.